-Rory McIlroy Wins Invitational But Tiger Woods Gets More Attention
+After Years Wandering A Golf Desert, Tiger Woods Stages A Dramatic Comeback

 Standing on the 16th tee, Woods pondered three possible shots he could hit.

-"If I hit a driver I had to fit it with a cut," he told reporters after his round. "[But also] In the back of my mind [I] said 'Why don't you just bomb it over the top?'
+"If I hit a driver I had to fit it with a cut," he told reporters after his round. "[But also] in the back of my mind [I] said, 'Why don't you just bomb it over the top?'
 Or just hit a three-wood straight away.
 And so I'm running through these different scenarios and it's on me.
 I didn't commit to either one of those three shots and I hit a poor one."

 It cost him a stroke and was the start of a shaky finish to an otherwise positive round.

-Woods tied for fifth.
-A week after tying for second.
-In his mind, the comeback that even he doubted was possible, is moving forward nicely.
-Thanks to a fourth back surgery that seems to have worked.
+Woods tied for fifth, one week after tying for second.
+In his mind, the comeback that even he doubted was possible is moving forward nicely, thanks to a fourth back surgery that seems to have worked.

 "If I can play with no pain and I can feel I can make golf swings, I'll figure it out," he said Sunday after his round.
 "I'm starting to piece it together, tournament by tournament.
 Each tournament's gotten a little bit crisper and a little bit better."

 His results bear that out.
-He's gone from 23rd, to a missed cut, to a 12th-place finish, to 2nd and now 5th.
-With his final round of three under par 69 on Sunday, Woods now has shot 10 straights rounds of par or better stretching back over his last three tournaments.
+He has gone from 23rd to a missed cut to a 12th-place finish to second and now fifth.
+With his final round of 3-under-par 69 on Sunday, Woods now has shot 10 straight rounds of par or better stretching back over his last three tournaments.

 Augusta bound